 Marietta's Sports Medicine program puts students on track for success in graduate school.

-The Bachelor of Science in Sports Medicine major is a pre-athletic training major, and it includes all of the prerequisite classes that students must complete prior to beginning Marietta's Master of Athletic Training Program.
+The Bachelor of Science in Sports Medicine major is a pre-athletic training major, and it includes in-depth coursework needed for success in graduate school — specifically in athletic training.
 These courses include biology, chemistry, physics, communication, psychology, and sports medicine.
 Unlike most undergraduate programs, Marietta's Sports Medicine majors gain experience studying human anatomy in our human cadaver lab.
 This program helps students gain the foundational knowledge needed to succeed at the graduate level.

 Lauren Redfern ’22/MAT’23